 There were numerous stakeholders involved in this project, MoTeC, with parts for the new ECU and data logging technology, Triple Eight Race Engineering with various current and future spec suspension parts, Albins with a newly developed ST6 transaxle designed specifically for the category, and many more highly skilled companies offering their industry expertise.

 Along with Supercars COTF Technical Projects Manager, Vincent Dumarski, we were able to manage the design and build process of the prototypes through to completion in 2011 for evaluation by current V8 Supercar team representatives, with an extensive testing programme.

-All of our kits have parts made to the highest quality and also have various ‘jigging tricks’ and shrinkage factors applied to them we have learnt over the years to help our customers increase their production efficiency and completed chassis accuracy.
-In total we have sold 26 chassis kits to various leading V8SC teams for the inaugural season and we will provide ongoing part sales and support for all our customers from 2013 and beyond.
+All of our kits have parts made to the highest quality and also have unique ‘jigging tricks’ and applied shrinkage factors which we have learnt over the years to help our customers increase their production efficiency and the accuracy of their chassis.
+In total we sold 26 chassis kits to various leading Supercar teams for the inaugural season and continue to provide ongoing part sales and support to all our customers from 2013 and beyond.